uniclogs/uniclogs-cesium/README.md

 # Uniclogs Cesium

-Cesium-based app to show where OreSat0 currently is.
+[CesiumJS]-based web app to show where OreSats are.

 ## Backend